 For those looking to learn about Singapore's history, ACM is your learning haven!
 From textiles to pottery to the famous people who've graced the land, you can spend an afternoon pottering between the different exhibits.
 Floor 1 contains an exhibition of a 1000 year old shipwreck (a big hit with the toddlers and kids).
 ACM is very popular with families as they offer fantastic events and tours for all ages.
-Their popular Saturdays At ACM events are specially designed for kids and offer storytelling and craft inspiration.
-Currently, they are offering Saturday events both at the museum and also virtually for those that want to stay close to home.
+Check out their ACM Adventures and Lets Learn About programs!

 Asian Civilisations Museum, 1 Empress Place, Singapore 179555, +65 6332 7798, www.acm.org.sg.

 The Singapore Art Museum focuses on international contemporary art from Singapore and Southeast Asia.
 It is situated in a stunning architectural building and houses a vast selection of artists.
 Presently, the museum is undergoing a large revamp project so both museum buildings on Bras Basah Road and Queen Street are closed to the public as they undergo a major redevelopment.
 Watch this space and check out their Facebook page for regular updates and virtual events.